tylerharter/cs301-projects/dockerGrader/README.txt

 *PEP8-ified everything for better readability
 *Removed some dependencies that weren't used *Simplified s3 interface with use of pagination
+*Added live, anonymous stats collection, dump pickle file to statsfile

 TODO:
 *Add logging with logfile and verbosity flag
-*Add live, anonymous stats collection (can help detects if tests have error)